 2024 Hurricane Season Predictions: What Businesses Need to Know

-This year, the National Oceanic and Atmospheric Administration (NOAA) is predicting an above-average season, with up to 19 named storms, 9 hurricanes, and 4 major hurricanes.
+This year, the National Oceanic and Atmospheric Administration (NOAA) predicts an above-average season, with 17-25 named storms, 8-13 hurricanes, and 4-7 major hurricanes.
 AccuWeather agrees, "forecasting 20-25 named storms across the Atlantic basin in 2024, including 8-12 hurricanes, four to seven major hurricanes and four to six direct U.S. impacts."
 This article will cover when hurricane season is, what regions are impacted, predictions for the 2024 hurricane season, learnings for businesses from past hurricane seasons, and how businesses can prepare for the 2024 hurricane season.

 When Is Hurricane Season and Which Regions Are Impacted?